 Links to the specific sections summarized above, including definitions, in the version of the California Code online, are available as follows:

-Below are a link to and a web address for a PDF of the child abuse reporting hotlines for all counties:
+Below is a link to and a web address for a PDF of the child abuse reporting hotlines for all counties:

 Child Protective Services (CPS) Hotlines: